One thing I realized while living in Thailand was how important it is to take … Read more

 - Overseas health insurance, plus evacuation and repatriation insurance

-- Services of local Resident Directors
+- Services of local Resident Directors in Thailand and Vietnam

 - One-day Orientation with meals, excursions and transportation in Ho Chi Minh City